DuanYDYD/fyp/README.md

 A simple example was implemented in utils.py.
-Use this example to understand how to uses the functions plz.
+大哥 use this example to understand how to uses the functions plz.